 There are three user levels available within your platform: Users, Power Users, and Superadmins.
-The user level is set for the first time when the user is created in the platform, but can be changed over time from the Users management area.
+The user level is set for the first time when the user is created in the platform but can be changed over time from the User management area.

-The majority of people who access your platform will likely be users.
+- The majority of people who access your platform will likely be users.
 A user is a level that has basic permissions.
-Users are able to attend courses and learning plans, they can view training materials but cannot manage any platform app, feature and setting, nor the Admin Menu.
-When users log into the platform, they can access the functionalities they have permissions to see from the main menu associated with their user profile.
+Users are able to attend courses and learning plans, and they can view training materials but cannot manage any platform app, feature, and setting, nor the Admin Menu.
+When users log into the platform, they can access the functionalities they have permission to see from the main menu associated with their user profile.

-A third user level, Power User, is available when the Power User app is activated in the platform.
+- A third user level, Power User, is available in the platform.
 Power Users are users who need to perform specific management operations or oversee specific user groups or courses in the platform, and, for this reason, they are given a specific subset of the Superadmin’s permissions.
 Power Users can access the Admin Menu from the gear icon, but their menu will be limited based on their specific set of granted permissions.
-Learn more about the permissions are visible and configurable by each of the user levels.
+Learn more about the permissions visible and configurable by each of the user levels.

-Instructors actually lead the courses in your platform, and can manage some course settings within the platform for E-Learning, webinar, and classroom courses.
-Instructors can upload training materials for courses, manage the content and the layout of courses in the platform, view the course’s enrollments and reports, evaluate users of classroom courses, mark their attendance and add recordings to webinar courses.
+- Instructors actually lead the courses in your platform and can manage some course settings within the platform for E-Learning, and ILT (Instructor-Led Training) courses.
+Instructors can upload training materials for courses, manage the content and the layout of courses in the platform, view the course’s enrollments and reports, evaluate users of classroom courses, mark their attendance and add recordings to ILT webinar events.
 Instructors cannot enroll users in courses.
 The instructor role is assigned when a user is enrolled in a course.
 Refer to the Instructor Guide for a comprehensive guide on what instructors can do in the platform.

 User statuses determine which users have access to the platform and which users do not.
 Superadmins can manage the statuses of users by activating or deactivating them via the User Management section of the platform.
 There are four possible statuses for platform users: